rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 It is also possible to produce a 2D picture that attempts to mimic as closely as possible a 3D conformation.
-Again, an equivalent of the Python function `rdkit.Chem.AllChem.GenerateDepictionMatching3DStructure` doesn't exist in C++, but if you examine [AllChem.py](../../rdkit/Chem/AllChem.py) you will get an idea of how to reproduce the effect.
+Again, an equivalent of the Python function `rdkit.Chem.AllChem.GenerateDepictionMatching3DStructure` was incorporated in December 2016.

-## Working with 3D Molecules
+### Working with 3D Molecules

 The RDKit can generate conformations for molecules using two different methods.
 The original method used distance geometry. [#blaney]_